CroatApps/croatapps-scripts/README.md

 # croatapps-scripts

-Runs in a basic ubuntu 20.04 server/desktop.
-Run with user + sudo

-# croatapps-scripts

 In order to run this scripts you must have an Ubuntu 20.04 server/desktop base already setup.
 You can be connected in local or via SSH.